-- Negotiate good, long-term lease deals - · Avoid more costly short-term extensions or holdovers - Lock in current low market rates over the long-term - Allow GSA to negotiate even lower rates - Negotiate concessions that can help offset move and other costs to the tenant agency
+- Negotiate good, long-term lease deals - Avoid more costly short-term extensions or holdovers - Lock in current low market rates over the long-term - Allow GSA to negotiate even lower rates

 New lease proposals will require significant time to develop and execute.
-The Public Buildings Reform and Savings Act of 2015 arms GSA in a timely manner with the necessary tools to negotiate good long-term deals.
+The Public Buildings Reform and Savings Act of 2016 arms GSA in a timely manner with the necessary tools to negotiate good long-term deals.
 By ensuring that we do not allow a tremendous opportunity to pass, the legislation could result in a 20% reduction in lease costs and save taxpayers more than \$500 million annually - without even accounting for savings through reductions in space.